-- The quantity of documented service contributions clearly exceeds the requirements for significant service, and - The service includes significant leadership contributions resulting in substantial positive impact on the university, college, or department. - 11.2.5 A merit score of zero (0), "unsatisfactory," is assigned when-
+- The quantity of documented service contributions for which no additional course release is provided is at least twice the requirements for expected service and - The service includes significant leadership contributions resulting in substantial positive impact on the university, college, or department.

+11.2.5 A merit score of zero (0), "unsatisfactory," is assigned when-

-• The Member's teaching is seriously deficient (ongoing failure to meet essential teaching related behaviors)
+• The Member's teaching is seriously deficient (ongoing failure to meet essential teaching related behaviors).

-- The Member contributes little or no service or the service contributions are clearly ineffective or unproductive. - 11.2.6 The Department Chair will then assign to each area a workload-based percentage from the appropriate range below that gives the Member the maximum possible overall average.
-Using the scores (0-3) for teaching and for service, and the percentage assigned for each area, the University will calculate an overall score rounded to the nearest 10th.
+• The Member contributes little or no service or the service contributions are clearly ineffective or unproductive.

+11.2.6 The Department Chair will then assign to each area a workload-based percentage from the appropriate range below that gives the Member the maximum possible overall average.
+Using the scores (0-3) for teaching and service (pursuant to Sections 11.2 and 11.2.1) and the scores (1-3) for scholarship (pursuant to Section 11.2.1.2) and the percentage assigned for each area, the University will calculate an overall score rounded to the nearest 10th.